Alexa Wi-Fi Access is Amazon’s answer to Nest Wifi voice controls

-If you’ve been lusting after Google Wifi and the new Nest Wifi’s voice-activated features, good news: Alexa will soon offer something comparable.
+If you’ve been lusting after Google Wifi and the new Nest Wifi’s voice-activated features, good news: Alexa will soon enable something comparable.
 Amazon today announced that Alexa Wi-Fi Access, a feature that allows customers with supported routers to add Alexa voice control to their devices, is now rolling out to owners of Eero routers and network extenders.

 Starting today, Eero customers can add Alexa control by navigating to the Devices tab in the Alexa companion app, adding their router, and following the on-screen prompts.
 Once it’s set up, they’ll be able to use Alexa via a smart speaker, smart display, or app to pause or unpause Wi-Fi access for individual devices or groups of devices, and to schedule Wi-Fi access times and control guest access.